 The idea of a speed of light is an idea forged by science.
 For us, light is perfectly still, so we can only speak of its speed when we are on a cosmic scale, and the cosmic scale is not a permanent scale of our experience, fortunately indeed!
 It is true that there are constants in the universe and among these constants there is at least, in Einsteinian relativism, the speed of light.
 This is very interesting, because for us humans, light is precisely not a speed, it is an intensity.
 This intensity is not constant; we have gradations, from total darkness to dazzling light, which has nothing to do with speed.
 And yet science tells us that what is absolute in light is its speed, you have to get used to it... (he smiles).

 You often say that we must beware of philosophical truths.
-That ultimately there are scientific and artistic truths, not philosophical truths.
+That ultimately there are scientific and artistic truths, rather than philosophical truths.

 What I think is that as long as philosophy supports assertions that can be controlled, these assertions are more or less subject to a certain state of non-philosophical knowledge.
 It is said that philosophy is at the origin of everything, but it is rather a result of everything.
 And we can see this very clearly in its history; if we think that rational philosophy started during Greek antiquity - "the truth that argues" – this is not based on religious convictions.
 We realize that Plato's thinking derives from the work of mathematical thinkers of the time, from the political debate opened up by the invention of democracy and Greek tragedy.
 I have to say I agree with Hegel when he writes "the Owl of Minerva first takes flight with twilight closing in."3 {G. W. F. Hegel, "Preface," Philosophy of Right} It's a nice metaphor to say that philosophy comes after all the rest.
 That is to say that in "the day of knowledge" for Hegel there are experiences, knowledge, human creations, on the one hand, which constitute the day of human existence, and, on the other hand, the philosophy that comes at dusk, afterwards.
 As we can see historically and factually, all philosophers, if we look at the texts, have been nourished by considerations concerning what I call the four conditions of philosophy: science, politics, the effects of love as well as artistic and poetic creation.
 That would mean, to come back to our subject, that philosophy is more nocturnal than diurnal.